open-feature/openfeature.dev/docs/tutorials/ofo.md

 #### Building our cluster

 OK, let's get our cluster up and running!
-If you already have a K8s cluster, you can skip to [Install cert-manager](#install-cert-manager).
+We recommend using `kind` for this demo, but if you already have a K8s cluster, you can skip to [Install cert-manager](#install-cert-manager).

 ##### Using Kind